Djibouti xeric shrublands: Location and description

 This ecoregion extends inland from the Red Sea and the Gulf of Aden, stretching from the Sudanese-Eritrean border, south through coastal Eritrea to Ethiopia and Djibouti and eastwards into western Somaliland.
 It covers the Afar Triangle or Afar Depression, a lowland bounded on the south and east by the Ethiopian Highlands, and extends southwest through the Great Rift Valley as far as Lake Awasa.
 The ecoregion includes Eritrea's Dahlak Archipelago in the Red Sea.
 While it mainly lies between sea level and 800 m, there are many arid hills and massifs up to 1300 m, including the Danakil Alps along the Eritrea-Ethiopia border.
 Juniper woodlands in the Goda and Mabla mountains in Djibouti are considered to be outliers of the Ethiopian montane grasslands and woodlands ecoregion, which also covers the Ethiopian Highlands above about 1000 meters elevation.
 There are also fault-induced depressions, such as the Danakil Depression and Lac Assal, lying as much as 160 m below sea level.
 Elevation generally increases westward towards the Ethiopian and Eritrean highlands, which form steep escarpments.

 The region is extremely active tectonically, and it experiences many earthquakes associated with the continuing enlargement of the Rift Valley.
 Volcanoes in the ecoregion are also intermittently active.
 Basement rocks are composed mainly of Tertiary lava flows, although there are also Quaternary basinal deposits at the northern end and pre-Cretaceous basinal deposits on the northern coast of Somalia.
 Soils developed over the lava deposits are mainly lithosols, while regosols are predominant on the Quaternary and pre-Cretaceous basinal deposits.
 There are very few permanent watercourses.
 The most notable is the Awash River of Ethiopia that terminates in a series of lakes near the border with Djibouti.

 Climate

 The climate is very hot and dry.
 Mean annual rainfall varies from less than 100 mm close to the coast to around 200 mm further inland.
-Mean minimum temperatures range from 21° to 24 °C, and mean maximum temperature is around 30 °C. Most of the people have to build their houses with clay to keep the hot outside and the cold outside.
+Mean minimum temperatures range from 21° to 24 °C, and mean maximum temperature is around 30 °C. Most of the people have to build their houses with clay in order to maintain a colder interior.